RakhithaRR/millenium-planning/Client/README.md

-# client
+# milleniumplanning

-> An app to easily plan, schedule, and track work in an organisation.
+> A web app to easily plan, schedule, and track work in an organisation.

 ## Build Setup